muxinc/elements/packages/mux-video-react/README.md

 In addition, any props that you would use on a `<video>` element like `poster`, `controls`, `muted` and `autoPlay` are available and should work the same as they do when using a video element in react.
 One sidenote about `autoPlay` though -- [read this to understand why that might not always work as expected](https://docs.mux.com/guides/video/web-autoplay-your-videos).

-### Advanced: preferMse
+### Advanced: preferPlayback

 By default `<MuxVideo/>` will try to use native playback via the underlying `<video/>` tag whenever possible.
 However, it can also instead use an in-code player as long as the browser supports [Media Source Extensions](https://developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API).
 This includes MSE in Mac OS Safari.

-If you prefer to use the in-code MSE-based engine (currently hls.js) whenever possible, then simply set the `preferMse` prop.
+If you prefer to use the in-code MSE-based engine (currently hls.js) whenever possible, then simply set the `preferPlayback` prop to `mse`.

 ```jsx
 <MuxVideo